WeCanCodeIT/WCCI-Summer-2017-CLE/Week7/Assignments/Magic8Ball.md

 ### Details

-- Create a magic 8-ball webpage, powered by JavaScript and/or jQuery.
+- Create a magic 8-ball webpage, powered by JavaScript.
 - The page should consist of a place where a phrase will appear, and a shake button that will cause a phrase to appear.

 ### Stretch Tasks
 The required tasks of this assignment will lead to a very bare-bones 8-ball.
-You can use CSS and more JavaScript and jQuery to make this pretty cool, though.
+You can use CSS and more JavaScript to make this pretty cool, though.

 ### Hints

 - Use IDs to signify special elements in your html.
-If you're using JavaScript use document.getElementById to target that element, then you can change the contents with the innerHTML property.
-If you're using JQuery you can use JQuery selectors and the .html() fucntion.
+In JavaScript use document.getElementById to target that element, then you can change the contents with the innerHTML property.

 - Play around in the console to investigate the properties of elements that are modifiable.